-As stated, the ISO identifies transmission equipment outages that, if repositioned, could reduce congestion during the long-term and short-term outage-coordination process.
-In studying transmission-outage conditions, using the current and most accurate estimates of network topology, load forecasts, and historical bidding patterns, the ISO identifies MTE outages that could have significant congestion costs.
-Since 2008, the ISO has been performing long-term and short-term economic evaluations of these scheduled transmission equipment outages from two years in advance up to a few days before an outage start date.
+As stated, the ISO identifies transmission equipment outages that, if repositioned, could reduce congestion during the outage-coordination process.

+Since 2008, the ISO has been performing economic evaluations of these scheduled transmission equipment outages from two years in advance up to a few days before an outage start date.
 The purpose is to review the economic impact of equipment outages as study variables stabilize (i.e., improved load forecast, recent topology changes, anticipated generation dispatch, and other factors).
 If planned transmission outages were not evaluated and coordinated through the long-term economic evaluation process but were found, as part of the short-term economic evaluation process, to have a significant economic impact, sufficient time is expected for considering other options to reduce congestion costs.
 The ISO cooperates with the appropriate RC, LCC, and PTO to consider such options, which could include the repositioning or cancellation of the outage.